At Monday night’s Representative Town Meeting was lengthy, starting at 7pm and finishing at 1:06am.

 The context of the bump out vote was the new vibe on the Avenue, which prior to the pandemic had upwards of 30 empty storefronts and many conversations about the transition in retail to online shopping.
-During the pandemic many New Yorkers relocated to Greenwich, bringing new faces to the Avenue, where outdoor dining took off.
+During the pandemic many New Yorkers relocated to Greenwich, bringing new faces to the Avenue, where street dining (inside nodes shaped from jersey barriers) took off.
 The Avenue is as vibrant as ever, bristling with pedestrians on nice days.
 The other factor impacting the Avenue was the elimination of police directing traffic at three intersections.
 Bump outs were proposed as a solution to improve pedestrian safety.

 Critics of the bump outs Monday night called it everything from a vanity project to a costly mistake.

 James Waters from district 12, who is a member of the Budget Overview Committee, spoke on support of the bump outs.
 He said opponents of the bump outs were playing partisan politics.